The Enneagram Personality Test

 Is the Enneagram religion-based?

-Though the Enneagram is considered by many to be spiritual, it is not associated with any one religion and used secularly by many practitioners.
+Though the Enneagram is considered by many to be spiritual, it is not associated with any one religion and is used secularly by many practitioners.

 What can I expect from the testing process?